 If you bought an MP3 and it's not showing up in your digital orders

 Don't worry if you don't see it!
 It's probably in an older order.
 Amazon typically just shows you your most recent orders by default.
-So just click on the time picker under "Digital Orders" (circled in previous pic).
+So just click on the time picker under "Digital Orders" (circled in image above).
 You'll be able to select from different timeframes and/or years.
 You might have to hunt around a little, but your tunes will be there.

 Step 4.
 Download your music from your digital orders

-Typically your downloaded music will wind up either in your "Downloads" folder or your "Music" folder on your computer, so check both.
+Typically your MP3 download will wind up either in your "Downloads" folder or your "Music" folder on your computer, so check both.
 If you have choice where to put it, place it in your Music folder because that's where your music player will look for it.

 What to do if you if it gives you a Zip file

 At this point, instead of a nice MP3 file with an image of the song cover, you may be presented with a file that has the icon of a box or a package.
 Don't worry, that's OK!
-If you downloaded multiple MP3's or a whole album, it'll zip those MP3's into a package so as not to have a million and one files that each need downloading one at a time.
+If you downloaded an album, it'll zip those MP3's into a package so as not to have a million and one files that each need downloading one at a time.
 This is actually doing you a favor even if it doesn't feel like it right now!

 If you have a Zip file with the box or package icon, simply double-click on it; your computer will unzip it for you.
 Just click "yes" or "accept" on the prompt to extract the files.
 Now you will have some new folders next to your Zip file; leave the Zip file alone and double-click on the new folders.
-Your MP3's will be in there.
+Your MP3 music download will be in there.

 You don't have to purchase your MP3 music again if you already bought it earlier.
-It's sitting right there in your Amazon account, and you can download it to your laptop or computer whenever you want, without spending another cent.
+It's sitting right there in your Amazon account, and you can you can just to an Amazon music download to get it to your laptop or computer whenever you want, without spending another cent.